How to Care for Peonies

-“Buy peonies fresh cut from a grower or at your local flower mart when they are still very closed—about the size of a golf ball,” says Bladow.
+“Buy peonies fresh cut from a grower or at your local flower mart when they are still very closed—about the size of a golf ball,” Bladow says.
 “Green petals will still be visible on the peony bulbs.”
-As for the color choices, pick whichever ones speak to you—blooms come in every hue from pink, peach, yellow, red, and white.
+As for the color choices, pick whichever ones speak to you—peonies come in every hue, including pink, peach, yellow, red, and white.

 Prep the Flowers

 If you’re planning to arrange later, Bladow suggests wrapping the peonies in newspaper and storing them in the refrigerator (preferably at about 37 degrees F).
-Another option is to wrap them in a floral cellophane bag (or if they already came in a similar bag, you can leave them there)—then put the stems in a tall vase filled with water and refrigerate.
+Another option is to wrap them in a floral cellophane bag (or if they already came in a similar bag, you can leave them there), put the stems in a tall vase filled with water, and refrigerate.

-Peonies look good on their own, but you can also add other flowers to your arrangement—just avoid anything sharp, like thistle, because it might damage the petals.
+Peonies look good on their own, but you can also add other flowers to your arrangement.
+Just avoid anything sharp, like thistle, because it might damage the peony petals.

 Keep Them Hydrated

 Fill the vase with room temperature water and make sure it covers three-quarters of the stem.
-“Change the water about every other day and add a little extra flower food at the same time,” she says (if you don’t have any, a half-teaspoon of cane sugar will do the trick).
+“Change the water about every other day and add a little extra flower food at the same time,” Bladow says.
+(If you don’t have flower food, a half-teaspoon of cane sugar will do the trick).
 “Each time you change the water, you should re-cut the stems on an angle to maximize vase life.”